MikeSmithLabTeam/particletracker/docs/source/rstfiles/gettingstarted.rst

 Every time you want to run the software you should open the anaconda command prompt with your conda environment activated.
 On Windows type Anaconda at the windows search and then select "Anaconda Prompt".
 On Linux and Mac open a terminal.
-Then type "conda activate particle" (assuming you followed our installation steps).
+Then type "conda activate particle".
 Finally, navigate to the folder where you will store your python scripts: "cd path\to\folder".

 You could also do this within an IDE just make sure your python interpreter is running from the conda environment.